epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

-# ada-2023-project-robertwestfanclub2023
-## Title: Investigation on patent personas of Film characters
+## Investigation on patent personas of Film characters

 ## Abstract: A 150-word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?